Hiring a copywriter is a step forward – but are your in-house content processes up to scratch? Try these ideas if not

-But ultimately, it’s a good idea to have someone within your organisation who has long experience in content – and who therefore has the clout to sign off content marketing and get it over the line.
+But ultimately, it’s a good idea to have someone within your organisation who has long experience in content – so has the clout to sign off content marketing and get it over the line.
 You might call this person your head of content.

 Your head of content doesn’t need to be a talented writer (though it helps).
 But they do need to be a talented editor who can keep the content show on the road – someone who executives know will be on their backs when a content deadline is looming; who has the confidence to make tough content calls; and perhaps even the authority (to be used judiciously) to sign off content in lieu of others.

 I want to sign off this longish piece by saying: it’s OK.
-I understand that in a traditional B2B business, it can be tough to get senior execs to value content, to respect marketing deadlines, and to champion best practice in what must seem to some like a brave new world.
-That’s to be expected in a rapidly changing industry.
+I understand that in a traditional B2B business, it can be tough to get senior execs to value content, to respect marketing deadlines, and to champion content processes in what must seem to some like a brave new world.
+That’s to be expected in a changing industry.

 But – and here is the big but – a funny thing might start to happen when you start simply involving people in content decisions.